 - Visit a live nativity.
 A neighborhood church produced one every year and it became a family tradition to see this outdoor, live performance.

 - Study the Names of Jesus.
-This beautiful book highlights seven names of Jesus and comes with intricate die-cut ornaments.
 Alternatively, you could use a Names of Jesus devotional that explores the names of Jesus in more depth.

 - Celebrate Advent.
 Advent is a time of preparing our hearts for the arrival of Jesus.
-One way to celebrate is through lighting the four candles: hope, love, joy, and peace in an Advent wreath.
+One way to celebrate is through an Advent wreath.
 There is also a Christ candle lit on Christmas Eve.
 You could read a Bible passage related to each of these virtues that Christ brings.

 - Imitate the real St. Nicholas.
 He was a real person who loved Jesus and gave anonymous gifts to help people, especially the poor.
 Read more about him and help your children understand the truth.
 Be a “secret Santa” and put money in parking meters, shovel a neighbor’s driveway and sidewalk, or other kind deed.